-Question: How can I sync posts from my live site to my staging site (blog/dev)?
-There have been a lot of new posts while the staging site has been in development, and I don’t want to risk pushing my updates unless the posts are replicated across both environments
+Question: How can I sync posts or pages from my live site to my staging site (blog/dev)?
+There have been a lot of new posts while the staging site has been in development, and I don’t want to risk pushing my updates unless the posts are replicated across both environments.

-Answer: Exporting the posts is the first step of the process and can be done with tools directly on WordPress.
-Be sure to perform the export from the production site to copy the posts to the staging site.
+Answer: Exporting the posts or pages is the first step of the process and can be done with tools directly on WordPress.
+Be sure to perform the export from the production site to copy the posts or pages to the staging site.

 1. Log in to the production site wp-admin.